mathemajician/AIQ/Readme.txt

 An example run of AIQ would be:

-python AIQ.py -r BF -a Q_l,50.0,0.5,0.5,0.05,0.9  -l 1000 -s 1000
+python AIQ.py -r BF -a Q_l,0.0,0.5,0.5,0.05,0.9  -l 1000 -s 1000

-which is a BF reference machine with a 3 symbol tape, discounting of 0.999 (which implies an episode length of 2994 -- it tells you this) and Q lambda with parameters ....
+which is a BF reference machine with a 5 symbol tape (this is the default, you can specify other values), an episode length of 1000 with no discounting, and Q lambda with parameters...

 If you want to try BF with, say, a 14 symbol tape, you'll first need to generate a program sample file for this (see below).
+We only include our BF5 sample file in github to save space.